XDgov/data-design-standards/_visualizations/bar-chart.md

 guidance-always:
 - Always use independent categories of data.
 - Always label each category of data.
+- When visualizing data between 0% and 100%, always start the tick marks at 0%.

 guidance-recommended:
 - It is recommended to use bar charts when comparing large changes in data values.